-Pleura – The lungs are covered by two layers of a thin sheet of tissue called the pleura, which is about as thick as plastic cling wrap.
-The inner layer (the visceral pleura) lines the lung surface and the outer layer (the parietal pleura) lines the chest wall and diaphragm.
-The layers are separated by a film of fluid that lets them slide over each other.
-This fluid helps the lungs move smoothly against the chest wall when you breathe.
-The pleural cavity is the potential space between the two layers, but there is no space between them when the lungs are healthy.
+Pleura – The lungs are covered by 2 thin layers of tissue called the pleura.
+The inner layer (visceral pleura) lines the lung surface, and the outer layer (parietal pleura) lines the chest wall, mediastinum and diaphragm.
+The layers are separated by a small amount of fluid that lets them smoothly slide over each other when you breathe.
+The pleural cavity is the potential space between the 2 layers; there is no space between the layers when the lungs are healthy.

 How breathing works

 When you breathe in (inhale), air goes into the nose or mouth, down the trachea and into the bronchi and bronchioles.
 At the end of the bronchioles, tiny air sacs called alveoli are surrounded by small blood vessels (capillaries).
-Inhaled oxygen passes through the alveoli into the blood, while the waste gas (carbon dioxide) moves from the blood into the alveoli.
-When you breathe out (exhale), carbon dioxide is removed from the body and released back into the air.
+When the inhaled air reaches the alveoli, oxygen passes into the blood in the capillaries, and waste gas (carbon dioxide) passes out.
+When you breathe out (exhale), carbon dioxide is removed from the body and released into the air.